 This quotation recalls the ‘three pounds in my pocket’ story that is often told by members of the first generation of migrants to come to Britain.
 Hosain’s portrayal hints at the outsider’s and metropolitan’s dismissive and condescending view of the midlands and the north of England as ‘some distant northern place’ about which little is known.

 In this article, I scrutinize ‘Biradforrd’, that provincial but pivotal West Yorkshire city that, as Hosain’s British-Punjabi character’s mispronunciation suggests, has been transformed by migration.
 South Asian Muslims have contributed very positively through their cuisine, music, religious practice and entrepreneurship to making Bradford what it is today.
 The ‘Birad’ in ‘Biradforrd’ signifies biradari, the kinship networks that are so strong in the city, and in Mirpuri (Pakistani-Kashmiri) culture more broadly.
-And the suffix ‘gaon’ in ‘Burminggaon’ and ‘Nottinggaon’ means ‘village’, suggesting the tightly knit and interconnected nature of British Asian communities outside London, and their frequent maintenance of strong links to Pakistan.
+And the suffix ‘gaon’ in ‘Burminggaon’ and ‘Nottinggaon’ means ‘village’, suggesting the tightly-knit and interconnected nature of British Asian communities outside London, and their frequent maintenance of strong links to Pakistan.

 In what follows, I trace Bradford’s multicultural history before examining recent noir representations of the city.
 I train a wide-angled critical lens and then zoom in on one trilogy: M. Y. Alam’s Annie Potts is Dead, Kilo and Red Laal (1998−2012), and one tetralogy: A. A. Dhand’s Streets of Darkness, Girl Zero, City of Sinners and One Way Out (2016−2019).
 Despite their different religious backgrounds, Alam (a Muslim) and Dhand (a Sikh) share much in common as second-generation Bradfordians who create noir novels that depict the city’s ghettoized crime from the inside.
 Both novel series activate the following aspects of noir: they feature morally ambiguous protagonists from migrant backgrounds; question authority and the British justice system because of their underpinning racist assumptions; and expand the scope of the classic noir beyond the isolated (white) male individual to encompass a broader community made up of diverse, marginalized subjects.